Fast, Easy with Support

 Do I Ever Have to Replace My Landing Paper?

-If that is the case, you need to apply for a Verification of Status (VOS), which serves as a replacement document and you can use it for anything you would need your landing paper for.
+If that is the case, you need to apply for a Verification of Status (VOS), which serves as a replacement immigration document, and you can use it for anything you would need your landing paper for.
+Please note that IRCC no longer gives you a copy of your Confirmation of Permanent Residence, Instead, the only option to apply for a VOS.

-This site contains everything you need to know about your Record of Landing or Confirmation of Permanent Residence.
+Please remember that this site contains everything you need to know about your Record of Landing or Confirmation of Permanent Residence and how they relate to immigration to Canada.
+Just browse through our many pages on the subject.
 More Frequently Asked Questions.